- Convention Report-2025

 These are extremely special awards for RMS members, so it was

-exciting to have Bill Evans selected for the Hall of Fame, and
+exciting to have Donna Longenecker selected for the Hall of Fame, and

-Pat Mains selected as Collector of the year!
-Congratulations
+Dave Carr selected as Collector of the year!

 -